 While there is no rigid maximum amount, funds are limited and we hope to support as many worthy projects as possible.
-In FY13, 94 grants were awarded with an average award of $25,696.
-Requests for amounts considerably larger than the average may be viewed more positively if accompanied by a matching fund component.
-See Expenditures Allowed.
+In FY13, 92 grants were awarded with an average award of $26,998 and a median of $29,658.

 Interim support necessary to maintain ongoing research efforts during a temporary lapse in external funding which is beyond the control of the faculty member.
 It is expected that faculty members who are supported will vigorously seek renewed funding in timely ways so as to avoid further lapses.
 This category applies only to projects that have previously been supported by an external agency not to new, previously unsupported projects.
 This category is inappropriate for support to complete a project that has not been submitted to an external agency for renewal or to augment an external award—even if the external award amount was inadequate to complete the project.
 Proposals in this category are accepted three times a year; fall (September deadline), spring (February deadline) and summer (June deadline).
 See Bridge Funding Special Instructions.